Your Guide to Mosquito & Tick Defense: DEET vs. Picaridin vs. Permethrin

 How Insect Repellents Work

-Permethrin, by contrast, is a contact insecticide: when insects land on treated fabric, they’re repelled or killed on contact.
-That’s why permethrin is for clothing and gear, not skin.
+Permethrin, by contrast, is a contact insecticide used on clothing and gear.
+When insects land on treated fabric, they may be repelled, disabled, or killed.
+That’s why permethrin is for clothing, shoes, socks, tents, and outdoor gear—not for direct application to skin.

 DEET: The Long-Standing Classic